freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

 See the `LDT Observer Tools package documentation
 <https://lowellobservatory.github.io/LDTObserverTools/scrub_deveny_pickup.html>`_
-for information about the EMI pickup noise seen in the DeVeny detector from approximately 2019 to mid-2025.
+for information about the EMI pickup noise seen in the DeVeny detector since approximately 2019.

 Using PypeIt with the LDT/DeVeny Spectrograph